HealthOne Blog

 Ankle Foot Orthoses (AFO)

-Ankle Foot Orthosis (AFO) refers to device that can be used at the ankle area to prevent injury during a high-risk athletic activity, to protect against a sprain, or to assist patients with chronic joint instability with walking.
+Ankle Foot Orthosis (AFO) refers to a device that can be used at the ankle area to prevent injury during a high-risk athletic activity, to protect against a sprain, or to assist patients with chronic joint instability with walking.
 Ankle foot orthoses (AFOs) can also be used in children with cerebral palsy to minimize the enlargement of calf muscle contractures and to aid in improving the efficiency of gait.

 Foot Orthotic

-A foot orthotic is prescribed for a deformed foot (generally do not encircle the ankle), as well as to help mitigate the excessive pressure felt on the foot while walking, thereby improving the efficiency of the gait.
+A foot orthotic is prescribed for a deformed foot (generally does not encircle the ankle), as well as to help mitigate the excessive pressure felt on the foot while walking, thereby improving the efficiency of the gait.

-• Check, limit or immobilize a joint or body segment for a particular reason
+• Check, limit, or immobilize a joint or body segment for a particular reason

 • Restrict movement in one particular direction